 In this Part —

-“Baldivis facility” means the SEF on the land being Reserve 38575 and being Lot 1340 on Deposited Plan 215902 and being the whole of the land in Crown Land Title Volume 3088 Folio 574;
+Baldivis facility means the SEF on the land being Reserve 38575 and being Lot 1340 on Deposited Plan 215902 and being the whole of the land in Crown Land Title Volume 3088 Folio 574;

-“Kalgoorlie facility” means the SEF on the land being Reserve 3540 and being Lots 190 and 249 on Crown Land Title Volume LR3111 Folio 38;
+Kalgoorlie facility means the SEF on the land being Reserve 3540 and being Lots 190 and 249 on Crown Land Title Volume LR3111 Folio 38;

-“magazine” means a building designed and situated to store explosives safely;
+magazine means a building designed and situated to store explosives safely;

-“official capacity” of a magazine, means the storage capacity of the magazine determined by the Chief Officer;
+official capacity of a magazine, means the storage capacity of the magazine determined by the Chief Officer;

-“SEF” stands for State explosives facility;
+SEF stands for State explosives facility;

-“type A facility” means the Baldivis facility or the Kalgoorlie facility;
+type A facility means the Baldivis facility or the Kalgoorlie facility;

-“type B facility” means an SEF other than the Baldivis facility or the Kalgoorlie facility.
+type B facility means an SEF other than the Baldivis facility or the Kalgoorlie facility.

 186. Application of this Part